The official blog of the Lung Institute.

 Knowing the best oxygen therapy tips only helps if you practice them.
 If you’re unsure about something pertaining to your oxygen therapy, contact your oxygen supply company to ask for their help.

-Many people who use oxygen therapy also report feeling better after having stem cell treatment.
+Many people who use oxygen therapy also report feeling better after having cellular therapy.
 Under the supervision of their doctors, some people have been able to reduce their oxygen therapy use after treatment.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell therapy, feel free to contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy, feel free to contact us at (800) 729-3065.
 With these oxygen therapy tips, you’ll be able to have safe and warm winter season.